I found a bloody nosed beetle (Timarcha tenebricosa) in the short grass where the rabbits graze at the end of Sleepers Field.

 He is named for the drop of red, foul tasting liquid he secretes from his mouth when he is attacked.
 I have read that this defence mechanism is triggered by the breath of a predator, perhaps by either the carbon dioxide it breathes out or just the breath’s warmth.
 I thought about breathing on him, to see what would happen, but the use of a defence mechanism is sometimes quite costly to an animal and it can take a long time to recover.
 I put him back in the grass, unbloodied, took his picture and reported him to Ian who keeps our species lists.

-Header picture by SMH; others by Google Images.
+Header picture by SMH; others (CC0) from Google Images.